 - You MUST also get a Paris Museum Pass, which can be obtained from Big Bus Information Center.
 The Paris Museum Pass website is also great to browse if you want to see more museums than just the Louvre.

-The highlight of the Louvre is, of course, The Mona Lisa
+The highlight of the Louvre is, of course, The Mona Lisa.

 - The most famous painting in the Louvre (and quite possibly the world); painted by Leonardo da Vinci